Using Glycolic Acid in Pregnancy – Is It Safe

 The acid contains tiny agents that eat the glue between cells.
 This loosens the structures that bind the dead skin cells to the epidermis (topmost layer of the skin).
 The acid reacts with the top layer by breaking down the sebum and other substances that bind the cells.
 Dead skin cells are then eroded, revealing youthful, brighter, and smoother skin.
 The acid also moisturises the skin that has been exfoliated.

 Can I use glycolic acid when pregnant?
 Most expectant mothers with skin-related issues ask this question.
-Topical applications of glycolic acid in the form of lotions and creams, which have a concentration of 10%, are absolutely safe to use during pregnancy and breastfeeding (1).
-The effect of the acid is restricted to the upper layer of the skin, and does not penetrate into the bloodstream (2).
+Topical applications of glycolic acid in the form of lotions and creams with concentrations below 10% and final formulations above pH 3.5 are absolutely safe to use during pregnancy and breastfeeding (1) (3).
+The effect of the acid is restricted to the upper layer of the skin and does not penetrate into the bloodstream (4).

 However, medical experts do agree that complications could arise due to the chemical peel treatment during pregnancy, which poses a risk of inflammatory hyperpigmentation.
 Therefore, glycolic acid peel is not safe during pregnancy and is not recommended.